script

 script is primarily designed for interactive terminal sessions.
 When

-sion can hang, because the interactive shell within the script session
+session can hang, because the interactive shell within the script

-misses EOF and script has no clue when to close the session.
-See the
+session misses EOF and script has no clue when to close the session.

 AVAILABILITY

-The script command is part of the util-linux package and is available
+The script command is part of the util-linux package which can be